Layla-P/layladev/content/newsletter/001/index.md

   alt: "A photograph of Layla on stage at a conference"
 card: "image"
 comments: false
-summary: The inaugural edition includes suggestions for the latest blogs to read, podcasts to listen to and videos to watch.
+description: The inaugural edition includes suggestions for the latest blogs to read, podcasts to listen to and videos to watch.
 type: newsletter
-twitter:
-  card: summary_large_image
-  site: "@LaylaCodesIt"
-  creator: "@LaylaCodesIt"
-  image: "/images/1.jpg"
+images:
+- /images/1.jpg
 ---

 ## Welcome 🎉!